Contents

 Why it exists

-Its job is to catch the failures a write-path guard structurally can't see.
+Its job is to catch the failures a write-path guard structurally can’t see.
 A bug in the enforcement.
 A half-applied write.
-A row edited directly in the database. proveEconomy says as much in its own contract: it is the out-of-band cross-check, "run by an auditor/worker, never as the write-path guard" (see source).
+A row edited directly in the database.
+That is proveEconomy’s stated contract: an independent audit, not the enforcer — it never guards the write path (see source).

 The invariant it maintains

 The prover checks five properties and reports each as a boolean flag on ProveReport.
-It maintains none of them on its own — it observes them.
-So a false flag never means the prover broke something; it means an upstream invariant already did.
+It maintains none of them on its own; it observes them.
+A false flag means an upstream invariant was already violated before the prover looked.

 FlagHolds when